Qualities, challenges and future of genetic algorithms: a literature review: Limitations, challenges and perspectives

 Innovations in computation efficiency have also impacted selection methods.
 In particular, the tournament selection method which operates a rank selection, but over a subset of the population, is computationally more efficient, and more amenable to parallel implementation (\cite{mitchell1998introduction}).
+Instead of comparing every entity to all the other ones, tournament selection compares it to say, half, or ten, other individuals, to reduce the number of comparisons to operate.
 The size of the subset required to correctly evaluate dominance of solutions remains however to be determined, and enters in the larger challenge of parameter configuration in GAs, that we analyse in more detail below.
 Recently, some metrics have been introduced to quantify the complexity and cost of given tasks for a GA: partial evaluation (\cite{rodriguez2020partial}) and fitness landscape analysis (\cite{merz2000fitness}, \cite{pitzer2012comprehensive}, \cite{wang2017population}).
-While the early applications of GAs looked for improvements in computation efficiency form the side of the operators, much larger progress has been achieved by parallelisation.
+While the early applications of GAs looked for improvements in computation efficiency on the operators' side, significant progress has been achieved by \textit{parallelisation}.
+That is, using computer systems with several processing units (CPUs) or graphical processing units (GPU) to divide the computational work, so that the program runs in parallel.
+This can allow to reach considerable reductions in computation time.
+More recently, some attempts have been made to develop interplay between quantum and genetic algorithms, achieving an unprecedented level of parrallelisation.
+In the quantum approach to genetic algorithms, not only the evaluation of points can be amenable to parrallelisation, but each point itself, due to \textit{superposition}, could take multiple values at the same time. \cite{malossini2008quantum} showed that under this implementation, the computational complexity of a quantum genetic algorithm could be reduced to $O(1)$.
+When and how quantum computers will become available remains unknown, but promising achievements could be made in this approach, that might reach unprecedented search speed.